 As crowdworkers tend to work remotely, it is extremely important that the crowdsourcing company is available for questions that may arise.
 Undersigned members of this Code of Conduct are responsible for providing their crowdworkers with the best possible assistance and technical support, to give prompt feedback on how the tasks have been carried out and to offer suggestions for improvement.
 Open and honest communication between all parties is therefore fundamental.
 The communication between crowdworkers should be encouraged by the platform and supported by the implementation of technical features, provided it is helping the execution of the project and is technically possible.

 The approval process for completed tasks needs to be settled in written form and be transparent to the crowdworker.
 Approval periods have to be communicated by the platform.
 The denial of projects must be justified and based on the project description.
 Excluded are severe negligence or conscious deception by the crowdworker.
 In general, the possibility of reworking must be given unless the project specifications do not allow for it, e.g. because special campaigns are over or the project is already completed.
 Thesecases have to be stated in written form and in advance.
 Moreover every platform commits to set a fair and neutral complaint process for crowdworkers.
+If the crowdworker and the platform could not come to an agreement, the ombuds office which has been established for this purpose, can be called upon.
+Link to the form.

 Respect for and protection of the crowdworkers’ privacy is paramount.
 This includes private information such as personal data or contact information.
 This also translates to all information that clients provide to members who have signed the Code of Conduct.
 Crowdsourcing providers commit to not revealing the personal data of the crowdworkers to third parties without written consent.
 Only the information that is strictly necessary for a clear understanding of the project is given to the clients in an anonymous fashion.
 Regarding relationships with customers, the providers are obligated to act under confidentiality.
 They can be relieved from this responsibility by the client only.